 If you pay less superannuation than you should because you made a false or misleading statement, the ATO can impose an administrative penalty.
 The base penalty amount can be up to 75% of the shortfall.
 It can be varied according to the circumstances.

-Topic 6 - Petty Cash (Information for Treasurers)
+Topic 6 - Petty Cash

 1. Setting up a petty cash system